Letterus/open-source-objective-c/README.md

 - [PikoPixel](http://twilightedge.com/mac/pikopixel/)

-## Awesome Cocoa apps written in mainly Objective C (well worth a try to port them to GNUstep)
+## Awesome Cocoa only apps written in mainly Objective C (well worth a try to port them to GNUstep)

 These should be sorted further to decide whether they have dependencies which can be ported as well or should be replaced (like `carbon.h`).
 Swift code may be upgraded to ObjC. ;-)